nickjackolaisen/BusinessInitiaitive/_posts/llc/marketing/2023-08-05-llc_marketing_measuring_success.md

 title: "A Comprehensive Guide to Tracking Your Marketing KPIs and Building an Engaged Audience Across Multiple Platforms"
 layout: post
 date: 2023-08-05
-update_date: 2023-09-07
+update_date: 2023-09-13
 author: jack_nicholaisen
-summary: "Are you tired of guessing whether your business is successful or not?
-Do you want to measure your progress and know exactly what works and what doesn't?
-Look no further than our guide on analytics.
-In this article, we will take you through the steps of setting up measurable goals, tracking metrics, analyzing data, and making informed decisions based on your findings.
-Don't leave your business success up to chance - let us help you take control today."
+summary: "Tired of guessing your business success?
+Learn to set goals, track metrics, analyze data, and make informed decisions with our analytics guide."
 permalink: /llc/marketing/measuring-success/
 ---